zuozhenggh/learning-library/developer-library/mysql-nodejs/setup/setup.md

   ![](images/terra01.png " ")

 5. You can configure different variables on this screen.
 A password for the MySQL user is suggested.
-You can chage it according to your wishes, as long as you fulfill the requiremenst. **For this Hands-on-Lab the password will not be stored securly.
+You can change it according to your wishes, as long as you fulfill the requirements. **For this Hands-on-Lab the password will not be stored securly.
 Don't use a password you use elsewhere**.
 Select Next.

   ![](images/terra02.png " ")

-8. Click **create**.
-Note the screen will freeze for a few seconds before returning..be patient.
+6. Click **create**.
+Note the screen will freeze for a few seconds before returning...be patient.

   ![](images/terra03.png " ")